Wang Qiuming

-Wang Qiuming (王秋明; born 9 January 1993) is a Chinese professional football player who plays for Chinese Super League side Tianjin Jinmen as a midfielder.
+Wang Qiuming (王秋明; born 9 January 1993) is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Tianjin Jinmen Tiger, whom he captains, and the China national team.

 Club career

 In 2013, Wang Qiuming was promoted to Chinese Super League side Tianjin Teda's first team squad.
 He made his senior debut on 10 July 2013 in the fourth round of 2013 Chinese FA Cup against Liaoning Whowin, coming on as a substitute for Li Benjian.
 He was loaned to Tianjin Huaruide in January 2014.
 After Tianjin Huaruide failed to register in the China League Two, Wang returned to Tianjin Teda in June 2014.
 On 16 August 2014, he made his league debut in a 2–1 away defeat against Guangzhou Evergrande, coming on as a substitute for Wang Xinxin in the 74th minute.
 His clearance mistake in the stoppage time resulted Guangzhou Evergrande's winning goal indirectly, he apologized in his weibo after the match.
 He scored his first senior goal on 2 November 2014, in a 3–3 home draw against Shanghai Dongya.

 On 28 February 2018, Wang transferred to fellow Chinese Super League side Hebei China Fortune.
+He would make his debut in a league game on 11 March 2018 against Guizhou Hengfeng in a 3-2 victory.
+This would be followed by his first goal for the club on 24 April 2018 in a Chinese FA Cup game against Suzhou Dongwu in a 4-0 victory.
+He would establish himself as a regular within the club and help them achieve their highest position in the league when they finished sixth within the 2018 Chinese Super League campaign.
+After four seasons with the club he would return to Tianjin, with them renamed as Tianjin Jinmen Tiger on 12 April 2022.

+International career

+On 16 June 2023, Wang made his international debut in a 4–0 home win over Myanmar in an international friendly game.
+He scored his first goal in a 2–0 win over Vietnam on 10 October 2023.

+Wang was named in China's squad for the 2023 AFC Asian Cup in Qatar and started the team's opening match against Tajikistan on 13 January 2024.

 Career statistics

-Statistics accurate as of match played 1 January 2022.
+Statistics accurate as of match played 31 December 2024.